 - A platform for your members to launch and grow their local communities

 - An application and interview process for vetting hosts to ensure value alignment

 - A playbook and onboarding process to guide your hosts on how to successfully run events

 - A dedicated community team focused on activating and supporting local hosts

 Most brands start with just a few chapters to get the model right, and then scale up from there.
 It’s important to figure out the right recommended format for your events.
-You can recommend fireside chats, presentations, roundtables, panels, drinkups, breakfasts, or any other event format that aligns with the goals and culture of your community.
+Try fireside chats, presentations, roundtables, breakfasts, or any format that aligns with the goals and culture of your community.

-Brands will often provide their local hosts with a basic package of swag and signage to use for their events as well.
-Hosts are often rewarded for their continued commitment with perks, access to unique experiences, early access to new products and features, and sometimes compensation.
-Many brands also organize larger gatherings to bring their hosts together, like Google does with their Google Developer organizers at the annual GDG Summit, and Facebook does with the annual Facebook Communities Summit.
+Brands will often provide local hosts with a basic package of swag for their events.
+Hosts are also rewarded with perks, access to unique experiences, or early access to feature.
+Many brands also organize large gatherings to bring hosts together, like Google’s GDG Summit or the annual Facebook Communities Summit.

 The motivation for these volunteers is rarely monetary, if ever.
-They love the brand, and are craving an opportunity to connect with others.
-They want to learn together, and support each other.
+Instead, they love the brand and are craving an opportunity to learn and connect with others.
 They want real community.

-I expect we’re going to see C2C programs become a staple amongst community teams, which has me really excited.
+I expect we’re going to see customer-to-customer marketing programs become a staple amongst community teams, which has me really excited.
 These programs are clear, measurable examples of the true value of community.